karlits-exe/aki-star-hackathon-/README.md

-# Unnamed - Generative Walking Route Planner
+# Generative Walking Route Planner

 > Walk by Vibes, Not by Speed